 The nurse contacted the OBGYN and he came in to check where the bleeding was coming from.
 There was just an unbelievable amount of clotting that I was rolled back into the operation room.

 They gave me another spinal block.
 And the OBGYN had to do a D&C (dilation and curettage) to remove all the clotting inside of my uterus.

 After the D&C, I was rolled back into the room for further monitoring before I was sent to the mother and baby unit.

 At this point I think my poor husband was traumatized seeing me in incredible pain during my c section and then basically bleeding out (lol).

 I am so thankful for my nurse who truly advocated for me at Piedmont Columbus Regional Hospital.
 Without her diligent care and constant watch, my situation could have been life-threatening.

 After a few hours, I was admitted to the mother and baby unit where I would stay until I was discharged.

-They had my c section incision covered up like the picture shown and I would have it covered for the entire week with a pad to prevent it from rubbing.
+They had my c section incision covered up like the picture and it would be covered for the entire week with a pad to prevent it from rubbing.

 The first 24 hours after my c section, I was in a lot of pain.
 I think I was more sore than anything from all of the pushing that was done on my abdomen.

-You can read about my first c section incision recovery here from the day of my surgery to a year.
+You can read about my first c section incision recovery here from the day of my surgery to the year mark.